 The dosage of anti-emetics prescribed by the doctor may vary according to the severity of the situation and the causal reason behind emesis.
 Buy these and many other anti-emetic medicines online from various pharmacies and that too at cheap rates.

 Steps to improve the health:

-In many cases some home remedies may prove very helpful as in the case of extreme emergency, it is important to rest the stomach and yet avoid dehydration.
+In many cases, some home remedies may prove very helpful, as, in the case of extreme emergency, it is important to rest the stomach and avoid dehydration.
 Clear fluids should be given for the first 24 hours of the illness, and then the diet should be advanced as tolerance increases.
 Clear fluids are easy for the stomach to absorb, and they include:

-Important thing to know:
+The important thing to know:

 It is important not to take too much fluid at one time since stretching the stomach may cause nausea to worsen.
 Fluid should be taken every 10-15 minutes.
 In infants and children, the amount may be as little as 5 or 10 cc's or less than a third of an ounce at a time.

 Milk and milk products should be avoided for the first 2 days during an episode of nausea and vomiting as the enzyme (lactase) that helps digest the milk is located in cells lining the stomach and intestine.
 With vomiting, the body can become lactose intolerant relatively.
 Abdominal pain, bloating, vomiting, and diarrhea may even occur.